JoeMuldowney/Property-Spring-Boot-API/README.md

 # Overview

-The Property App project serves as a demonstration of my ability to deliver user-friendly and efficient solutions to real-world problems and is showcased on my web portfolio.
+The Property App project is showcased on my web portfolio and serves as a demonstration of my ability to deliver user-friendly and efficient solutions to real-world.
 The primary objective is to empower property management companies to oversee and manage information about their property locations for clients or business partners.
 By leveraging technologies and frameworks, I aim to create a robust and scalable solution that streamlines property management processes and enhances organizational efficiency.

 # Features